ccarroll91/Christmas-at-Grans/README.md

 ### Content

 The poem was written by Michael Brennan at the age of ten.
-All other content on the site came at the hands of Conor Carroll
+All other content on the site came at the hands of Conor Carroll.

 ### Resources